What's it about?

 You can take part if you:

-- Are a healthcare professional who works with people with epilepsy
+- Health or social care professional who works with women with epilepsy

 What will I have to do?